 In Leg Vein Removal, What Treatment is the Most Effective?

 Even though all the minimally-invasive procedures are highly effective, VenaSeal is the most effective of them all, with a 99% success rate.

 Clinic For Varicose Veins Near Me

 Varicose veins are not only ugly to look at, they are also very painful and could represent a danger to you health.
 They are dilated veins due to a malfunction in the valves located inside them, causing the blood to pool under this valves and the subsequent swelling of the veins.
 They look tortuous and knotty and could be blue, purple, green or red in colour.
 They are mostly located in the legs, but the truth is that varicose veins could appear in every part of your body.
 Some of the symptoms are heaviness and tiredness of the legs, itching, swelling, darkened skin and in advanced stages, ulcers make an appearance too.
 Varicose veins are a symptom of an underlying vein disease called Chronic Venous Insufficiency (CVI), which could’ve potentially fatal.
-Women are the most affected due to their hormones, as estrogen and progesterone have a direct effect over the walls of the veins, but this doesn’t mean that men can’t have them too.Today,with the advances in technology, minimally-invasive procedures are the best option to treat varicose veins, as they are safe, fast and painless.
-The best minimally-invasive treatments are VenaSeal, Varithena and Radiofrequency Ablation which costs could be in the thousands depending of the severity of the disease and of how many varicose veins must be treated.
-The best clinic for varicose veins is Vein Treatment Clinic, where you will find the best vein doctors and have the best minimally-invasive procedures for varicose veins.
+Women are the most affected due to their hormones, as estrogen and progesterone have a direct effect over the walls of the veins, but this doesn’t mean that men can’t have them too.Today,with the advances in technology, minimally-invasive procedures are some of the best option to treat varicose veins, as they are safe, fast and painless.
+Some of the best minimally-invasive treatments are VenaSeal, Varithena and Radiofrequency Ablation which costs could be in the thousands depending of the severity of the disease and of how many varicose veins must be treated.
+One of the best clinic for varicose veins is Vein Treatment Clinic, where you will find some of the best vein doctors and have some of the best minimally-invasive procedures for varicose veins.